IvanDeus/ScreenGrabHD/README.md

 Download and unpack FFMPEG, and put ScreenGrabHD.py script inside FFMPEG directory.

-To capture both Windows System audio and Microphone, go to control panel: System - Sound - All sound devices and enable Stereo Mix!
+To capture both Windows System audio and Microphone, go to control panel: System - Sound - All sound devices and enable **Stereo Mix**.

 ## Run